mikepenelopescafe/penelopes-venue/src/content/service-areas/aurora.md

 featured: false
 ---

-# Spanish-Inspired Events Near Aurora
+# Boutique Events Near Aurora

 Planning your celebration in Aurora?
-Our Westminster venue brings moody Spanish architecture and warm intimacy to your special moments.
+Our Westminster boutique venue brings moody architecture and warm intimacy to your special moments.
 Authentic atmosphere meets modern execution — your vision, our space.

 ## Why Aurora Loves Penelope's